Disordered Supersolids in the Extended Bose-Hubbard Model: Introduction

-We use QMC to revisit the stability of the lattice supersolid in the simple cubic lattice.
+We use QMC to study the stability of the lattice supersolid in the simple cubic lattice.
 We study the phase diagram of the extended Bose-Hubbard model.
-Our primary results are summarized in Fig.~\ref{fig:schematic_finite_T_phase_diagram}.
-Our results show that the extended Bose-Hubbard model does in fact show phase separation at low temperature in some parts of the phase diagram (See Fig.~\ref{fig:schematic_finite_T_phase_diagram}a).
-This is in contrast to work in Ref.~\onlinecite{yamamoto:2009} that did not find evidence for phase separation.
-Our methods differ by going to large system sizes, lower temperature, and by using a histogram analysis (discussed herein) to identify phase separation.
-The phase separated state found here shows that the solid and the supersolid do \emph{not} meet at a quantum critical point as is widely believed (See Fig.~\ref{fig:schematic_finite_T_phase_diagram}b).
+Our primary results are summarized in Fig.~\ref{fig:schematic_finite_T_phase_diagram} where the phase diagram sketches critical temperature versus lattice hopping energy.
+We include disorder in our study to examine the stability of the supersolid.
+We find that disorder lowers the critical temperature but the supersolid still survives moderately strong disorder.